Alif-11/AutoRobotDays/devlog.md

 - Attached the Raspberry Pi, Raspberry Pi Sunfounder Robot HAT, and Sunfounder Servo controller onto the main frame of the car.

 8/16/2023 20:45
 - Attached both motors to the tail end of the mainframe.
-Attached the wheels to the motors.
+Attached the driven wheels to the motors.
 Wired up the motors, and the Robot HAT and Servo controller to each other.